Sum-of-Gaussians tensor neural networks for high-dimensional Schr\"odinger equation: Introduction

 In recent decades, a variety of approaches have been developed to tackle above challenges.
 One class of methods is the wavefunction approach, which aims at a direct solution of the Schr\"{o}dinger equation.
-Representative examples include the Hartree-Fock method \cite{roothaan1960self,pople1954self}, configuration interaction \cite{pople1987quadratic,rask2021toward}, coupled cluster \cite{purvis1982full,nagy2019approaching}, and quantum Monte Carlo \cite{zhang2003quantum,foulkes2001quantum,godoy2025software}.
-The complexity of these methods can range from high-order polynomial to exponential with respect to the number of electrons, limiting their use for large-scale systems \cite{das2023large}.
-Approximation schemes based on the density functional theory \cite{Kohn1965,Martin2020,becke2014perspective} offer a viable path to reduce computational complexity.
+These include configuration interaction (CI)~\cite{pople1987quadratic,rask2021toward}, coupled cluster (CC)~\cite{purvis1982full,nagy2019approaching}, and quantum Monte Carlo (QMC)~\cite{zhang2003quantum,foulkes2001quantum,godoy2025software}.
+However, their application to large-scale systems is often constrained by high computational cost.
+Deterministic post-Hartree-Fock methods like CI and CC typically encounter steep polynomial or exponential scaling with respect to the number of electrons.
+Conversely, QMC scales more favorably, but it requires extensive statistical sampling to suppress noise.
+Approximate schemes based on the density functional theory \cite{Kohn1965,Martin2020,becke2014perspective} offer a viable path to reduce computational complexity.
 However, this class of methods presents an intrinsic trade-off between computational accuracy and efficiency, a challenge often referred to as the `Jacob's Ladder' \cite{Car2016Fixing}.
-Recently, deep neural network (DNN) architectures have demonstrated a powerful capacity to represent high-dimensional functions, leading to their widespread application in high-dimensional problems \cite{Han2017, E2018, Raissi2019}.
-Aided by stochastic sampling schemes such as variational Monte Carlo scheme \cite{ceperley1977monte,bressanini1999between}, this trend has driven significant progress in designing DNN-based solutions for the ab initio Schr\"{o}dinger equation \cite{Hermann2020,Hermann2023,pfau2024excited,choo2020fermionic,Carleo2017, Han2020, Pfau2020}.
-Such approaches can achieve high accuracy and overcome the curse of dimensionality, providing a flexible framework for tackling various challenging quantum problems.
-Nevertheless, stochastic noise and the inherently slow convergence rate of the underlying Monte Carlo methods \cite{foulkes2001quantum} remain the primary obstacles preventing further breakthrough advancements for this class of methods.
+Recently, the integration of deep neural network (DNN) architectures with quantum physics has sparked a revolution in representing high-dimensional functions~\cite{Han2017, E2018, Raissi2019}.
+Aided by stochastic sampling schemes such as variational Monte Carlo (VMC)~\cite{ceperley1977monte,bressanini1999between}, DNN-based solvers have achieved extraordinary success, effectively overcoming the curse of dimensionality and establishing new benchmarks for large-scale systems with unprecedented accuracy~\cite{Hermann2020,Hermann2023,pfau2024excited,choo2020fermionic,Carleo2017, Han2020, Pfau2020}.
+These methods have fundamentally expanded the boundaries of \textit{ab initio} calculations.
+However, by design, VMC-based approaches rely on stochastic optimization and estimation.
+While powerful, this inherently precludes the benefits of deterministic algorithms, such as noise-free evaluation, strict error bounds, and rapid spectral convergence, which are desirable for high-precision theoretical studies.